The estimating workflow built for contractors who need clarity before they price the job.

 Supports clearer review of labor hours, subcontract dollars, operating fee logic, and rolled-up job totals.

-Estimational Stack financial job summary dashboard
+Estimation Stack financial job summary dashboard

 Hybrid Jobs SELF-PERFORM + SUBCONTRACTS